pingcap/blog/future-of-database-unified-infrastructure-to-adapt-intelligently.md

 Traditionally, when business outgrows the single-server database, the database stack will become the bottleneck.
 All kinds of workarounds such as sharding and separation of the workloads are put into actions, some of which even become the norm.
 For many cases, these workarounds work but not without price: there are always some kind of trade-off, either from the application layer, or operational and human resource cost.
 For example, the complexity of maintaining 10 databases are not just 10x that of one database.
 Not to mention the extra challenges brought by data redundancy and heterogeneity.

 I believe the future of the database is a unified architecture whose storage system can cover most of the common use cases and has unlimited horizontal scalability.
-The biggest benefit of this architecture is that it’s so simple.
+The biggest benefit of this architecture is that it's so simple.
 It can easily adapt according to the situation.
 Only in this way, can we have a way to make the most of data and to predict the future accurately.
-It’s difficult for us to imagine changes in our business even one year from now.
-The old saying still holds true: “The only constant is change.”
+It's difficult for us to imagine changes in our business even one year from now.
+The old saying still holds true: "The only constant is change."

 About the new design paradigm: